Ciantic/thoughts/2022/mastodon-has-identity-problem.md

 For example if you want to post political content and astronomy related content, to do that now you need _two_ accounts, one for astrodon.social and another to political instance.
 Unless you think your content is suitable for both.

 It would be easier if one could have single account for whole fediverse and be able to post to any instance.
 We have the tools to do that, but I don't know can Mastodon/ActivityPub be bent to that.
-It would require to separating the accounts from instances.
+It would require to separate the accounts from instances.

 ## Naive idea: Private/public key pair as an account identifier